 Background.
 Recent fire seasons seem to have been getting more severe, with more acres burned and presumably more damage to property and resources than in previous years.
-In 2006 and 2007, more area burned - 9.9 million acres and 9.3 million acres, respectively - than in any year since record-keeping began in 1960.
-Wildfires in southern California in October and November 2007 burned numerous houses and forced widespread evacuations.
-Many assert that the threat of severe wildfires and the cost of suppressing fires have grown, because many forests have unnaturally high fuel loads (e.g., dense undergrowth and dead trees) and increasing numbers of structures are in and near the forests (the wildland-urban interface).
+Despite early concerns about, and evacuations from, wildfires in California, the 2008 fire season has been relatively mild - at least 33% fewer acres burned through August 25 than in any year since 2003.
+In contrast, in 2006 and 2007, more area burned than in any other years since record-keeping began in 1960.
+Many assert that the threat of severe wildfires and the cost of suppressing fires have grown, because many forests have unnaturally high fuel loads (e.g., dense undergrowth and dead trees) and increasing numbers of structures are in and near the forests (the wildland-urban interface26).

 Administrative Actions.
 In August 2002, President Bush proposed the Healthy Forests Initiative to improve wildfire protection by expediting projects to reduce hazardous fuels on federal lands.
-The Healthy Forests Restoration Act of 2003 (HFRA; 16 U.S.C. §§ 6501, et al.) included many of the proposals in the President's initiative and other provisions.
-Title I authorized a new, alternative process for reducing fuels on FS or BLM lands in many areas; five other titles indirectly relate to fire protection.
+The Healthy Forests Restoration Act of 2003 (HFRA; 16 U.S.C. §§ 6501 et al.) included many of these proposals as well as other provisions.
+Title I authorized a new, alternative process for reducing fuels on FS or BLM lands in many areas; five other titles indirectly relate to fire protection.27

 In addition, the Administration made several regulatory changes reportedly to facilitate fire protection activities.
-First, additional categories of actions - including fuel reduction and post-fire rehabilitation activities - could be excluded from analysis and documentation under the National Environmental Policy Act (NEPA; 42 U.S.C. §§ 4321-4347).
+First, additional categories of actions - including fuel reduction and post-fire rehabilitation activities28 - could be excluded from analysis and documentation under the National Environmental Policy Act (NEPA; 42 U.S.C. §§ 4321-4347).
 (See "FS NEPA Application and Categorical Exclusions," below.)
-Second, the administrative review processes were revised to clarify that
+Second, the administrative review processes were revised to clarify that some emergency actions may be implemented immediately, and others may be implemented after complying with public notice requirements.
+Other changes to the administrative review process expanded "emergencies" to include those "that would result in substantial loss of economic value to the Government if implementation of the proposed action were delayed."29

-&lt;sup>23 For information on horse slaughter legislation generally, see CRS Report RS21842, Horse Slaughter Prevention Bills and Issues, by Geoffrey S. Becker.
+25 For information on horse slaughter legislation generally, see CRS Report RS21842, Horse Slaughter Prevention Bills and Issues, by Geoffrey S. Becker.